LIUBINfighter/csv-lite/README.md

 -   No fancy UI, SAY NO TO
     -   modals
     -   sidebar
     -   settingTab <!-- -   Readme.
-Actually it's important to update readme, I hope you won't mention this line [#33](https://github.com/LIUBINfighter/csv-lite/issues/33) -->
+Actually it's important to update readme, I hope you won't notice this line QAQ [#33](https://github.com/LIUBINfighter/csv-lite/issues/33) -->
-    -   Online docs & tutorials
+    -   other online docs & tutorials
 -   All functions of the ui components above will be covered in a single File view.
 -   All in TextFileView/workspace.
 -   No more pollution to your vault, all metadata store in `./.obsidian/plugins/csv` in json format.
 (Currently no `data.json`)